MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

 ## Query captured data

 The eventstream you have created takes data from the sample source of bicycle data and loads it into the database in your eventhouse.
-You can query the captured data by querying the table in the database.
+You can analyze the captured data by querying the table in the database.

 1. In the menu bar on the left, select your KQL database.
 1. On the **database** tab, in the toolbar for your KQL database, use the **Refresh** button to refresh the view until you see the **bikes** table under the database.
 Then select the **Bikes** table.